padogrid/padogrid/padogrid-deployment/src/main/resources/pods/README.md

 build_pod -pod mypod

 # Upon completion of the 'build_pod' command, change directory to the pod directory
 # and login to the primary node.
-Older versions of PadoGrid required a login password.
+Older versions of Vagrant box images may require
-# If it prompts for a password, then enter 'vagrant'.
+# a login password.
+If it prompts for a password, then enter 'vagrant'.
 cd_pod mypod
 vagrant ssh